Jefferson Parish leaders prepare for Monday severe weather

 METAIRIE, La.
 (WGNO) — Jefferson Parish leaders are preparing for the incoming inclement weather on Monday, Jan.
 8.

-Jefferson Parish President Cynthia Lee Sheng held a news conference at 10 a.m. ahead of the weather event to ensure the public was aware of what was ahead.
+Jefferson Parish President Cynthia Lee Sheng held a news conference at 10 a.m. on Monday ahead of the weather event to ensure the public was aware of what was ahead.

 School officials have announced students will have early dismissal due to the rain event.